 Having a contact page is pretty standard on most websites these days.
 You’ll want one of these so people can contact you about any bookings, and make connections with you in terms of the music business.
 It’ll also be handy for receiving fan mail, although you may want to make have a option for people to make it clear what they’re contacting you for on this form.
 This will make it easier for you to filter mail based on what the person is contacting you for.

 Like I said there are many other pages you could also add, so don’t be afraid to think outside the box and add any others you feel are necessary.
 Here are a list of some others you may want to create.
+I’ve also written a guide on what kind of content musicians can create.

 Selling Your Music On Your Site